MajidSalimi/cuda-samples/mpi_cuda - Optimized/Readme.md

 This program generates n numbers on the master node (Rank 0), sends them to node Rank 1.
 As soon as node 1 receives the data, sends them to it's GPU.
 On the GPU, all the numbers increase by 1.
 Finally, the results' array returns to the master node with MPI.

+- `Pinned memory` is utilized here to have a better performance.

 The program is designed to measure the communication time between nodes and within a node.

 #### Note 1: